Updated March 17, 2023

 In this article, we are going to talk about Matlab operators.
-So let’s get started

-So, an operator is a symbol in computer programming and mathematics which is used to perform specific mathematical or logical operations or you can also define it as a character that represents an action for example ‘+’ is a character that represents addition similarly Boolean operators are used to working with true/false values.
+An operator is a symbol in computer programming and mathematics which is used to perform specific mathematical or logical operations or you can also define it as a character that represents an action for example ‘+’ is a character that represents addition similarly Boolean operators are used to working with true/false values.

 One more important fact to keep in mind is operators in MATLAB work for both scalar and non-scalar data.

 - Arithmetic operators

 - Relational operators